acoppes/acoppes/site/_posts/2026-03-29-design-decisions-when-building-games-using-ecs2.markdown

 The solution worked like this, there was a `ConfigurationComponent` declaring the configuration key to use.
 For example, the ranger unit used the `army.units.unit_ranger` as the configuration key.

-The `ConfigurationComponent` stored the key and a cached dictionary for everything that was inside that key, for example, in the case of the previous key, the dictionary will only contain the values for `unit_ranger`.
+The `ConfigurationComponent` stored the key and a cached dictionary for everything that was inside that key, for example, in the case of the previous key, the dictionary will only contain the values for `unit_ranger` entry.

 The `ConfigurationSystem` pre processes the json files and it created the cached dictionary of values and stored it in the `ConfigurationComponent`.
 After that, there were multiple subsystems that configured each component of the entity, for example: